How to Make a Subway Map with John Tauranac

 The Bronx’s famous Arthur Avenue continues to be a center of Italian-American New York.
 With its numerous restaurants, bakeries, and rich history, this small street near Fordham University continues to dazzle tourists and New Yorkers, alike and is sometimes referred to as the “Real Little Italy.”
-However, what even many New Yorkers may not know is that the famous street has a fascinating history which dates back more than 200 years.
-Here are ten of of Arthur Avenue’s biggest secrets:
+However, what even many New Yorkers may not know is that the famous street has a fascinating history that dates back more than 200 years.
+Here are ten of Arthur Avenue’s biggest secrets:

 For nearly one hundred years, the family owned and operated the tobacco company in the present-day Belmont neighborhood.
 In 1870, Catherine Lorillard-Wolfe inherited her great grandfather’s vast estate of tobacco manufacturing businesses and—at the time—became the richest woman in America.
 Upon her acquisition of the estate, she auctioned it off in two sections: the land of the Belmont neighborhood, which was divided by streets and neighborhoods, and the Lorillard Mansion, which became the modern-day St. Barnabas Hospital and Medical Center.